ansavanix/old-github.io/README.md

   Distance finder finds the distance between two points on an xy coordinate plane.
   <br>
   <h2>Tools<h2>
-  RDP Enabler is a script to enable RDP through AutoHotKey LAN I
+  RDP Enabler is a script to enable RDP through AutoHotKey.
+  LAN Checker uses a WebRTC exploit to find your local ipv4 address.